-Health Translation Queensland in collaboration with Conference Convenor Dr Gordon McGurk and the conference organising team are delighted to invite you to join the 6th Australian & New Zealand Human Research Ethics Committee (HREC) Conference, which has extended its reach to New Zealand this year.
+Health Translation Queensland, in collaboration with Conference Convenor Adjunct Professor Gordon McGurk and the conference organising team, are delighted to invite you to join the 6th Australian & New Zealand Human Research Ethics Committee (HREC) Conference, which has extended its reach to New Zealand this year.

 This well established free online conference will run across 3 full days from 25 - 27 November 2025 and will bring together professionals from around Australia, New Zealand and beyond to advance the field of human research ethics.
 The conference is dedicated to fostering dialogue, sharing knowledge and promoting best practices in the ethical conduct of human research.